BleuLlama/BLuB/README.md

 	10 EO 509 66 76 1
 	20 EN

-Here is the program to turn on autorun for ATmega328
+Here is the program to turn on autorun for ATmega328, with 1024 bytes of EEPROM space:

 	10 EO 1021 66 76 1
 	20 EN

 And here is the program to turn on autorun for ATmega1280.
-ATmega2560, and for DESKTOP builds:
+ATmega2560, and for DESKTOP builds, with 4096 bytes of EEPROM space:

 	10 EO 4093 66 76 1
 	20 EN